Hybrid (Scott Washington): Fictional character biography

 Scott Washington was an African-American Guardsman involved in guarding and transporting Justice who had been arrested and sentenced to the Vault prison for supervillains.

 The Hybrid symbiote is an amalgamation of four symbiotes (Riot, Phage, Lasher and Agony) into a single symbiote entity.
-The fused symbiote then sought out Washington in the Vault's lab facility.
-While guarding the symbiotes, Scott realized that they were not evil, not a threat, and the experiments were causing the organism terrible pain, so he let it go.
-When his superiors discovered that Scott had released the aliens he was supposed to guard, Scott was fired.
-He returned to the Bedford-Stuyvesant section of Brooklyn, the gang-torn neighborhood in which he grew up.
+The fused symbiote seeks out Scott in the Vault's lab facility.
+While guarding the symbiotes, Scott realized that they are not malevolent or a threat and that the experiments are causing the organism pain, so he lets it go.
+When his superiors discover that Scott had released the aliens he was supposed to guard, he is fired.
+Scott returns to the Bedford-Stuyvesant section of Brooklyn, the gang-torn neighborhood in which he grew up.
 Following a basketball court scuffle with the Eazy X gang, Scott and his brother Derek were shot: Derek was killed while Scott became crippled, losing the use of his legs.

-The Hybrid symbiote afterwards located and bonded with Scott, which resulted in Scott regaining the ability to walk, and more since Scott has a lot of anger, so often the symbiotes hold him back from acts of violence, not the other way around.
-Since the Hybrid symbiote was originally four different entities, Scott has to contend with four different voices/personalities in his head besides his own.
-As Hybrid, Scott got revenge on the Eazy Xs gang that had crippled him.
-Hybrid began to get a lot of press attention.
-While most of Hybrid's publicity was positive, The Jury's attention got drawn anyway.
-Despite Scott and Curtis Elkins (Sentry) being former co-workers, Hybrid would've been executed by these self-appointed guardians of justice just for being a symbiote host but was rescued by the New Warriors.
-Justice offered membership in the group but Scott declined, citing more important work to do in his home neighborhood.
+The Hybrid symbiote located and bonded with Scott, which resulted in Scott regaining the ability to walk.
+As Hybrid, Scott enacts revenge on the Eazy X gang that had crippled him.
+Hybrid is targeted by the Jury, a group of vigilantes, before being rescued by the New Warriors.
+Justice offers Scott membership in the group, but he declined, citing more important work to do in his home neighborhood.

 Scott Washington was considered as a "potential recruit" for the Initiative program.

 Scott is hunted down and murdered by Eddie Brock as part of a goal to eliminate the symbiotes' "evil" from Earth.
-The Hybrid symbiote is later separated into the four symbiotes by a clandestine military group to be used by the U.S. Government.
+The Hybrid symbiote is later separated into the four symbiotes by a clandestine military group to be used by the U.S. government.